Veronica Ryan: Sculpture

 Ryan's preferred materials range from heavy ones like cement, bronze, lead and painted plaster, to lighter and more ephemeral ones like paper, dust, flowers and feathers.
 Her sculptures are abstract and tend towards the biomorphic, appealing to organic forms like pods, shells, husks and seeds.
 Relics in the Pillow of Dreams (1985) is exemplary of this aesthetic.
 The organic nature of Ryan's work is accentuated by its direct placement on the floor, without a plinth.

 Key is also the relationship between the container and the content, and therefore between the interior and exterior dimension.
 In an article published to coincide with her exhibition at Camden Arts Centre and Angel Row Gallery, Ryan explains how her small studio in New York is also a representation of the container, and as such a sculptural environment in which daily accumulations, dust heaps, deposits become the preoccupations in the work.
 Conceptually, Ryan draws on a combination of personal experience, ancestral history and the natural environment.
 A product of the British Caribbean diaspora, she is particularly attentive to questions of origins, memory, and belonging in relation to place and landscape.
 Domesticity, maternity and the role of women in society are also interrogated in her sculptures.

 On 1 October 2021, Ryan's three-piece, marble and bronze work Custard Apple (Annonaceae), Breadfruit (Moraceae) and Soursop (Annonaceae), depicting three Caribbean fruits, was unveiled in the London Borough of Hackney as London's first permanent public monument celebrating the Windrush generation, and the first permanent public sculpture by a black female artist in the UK.
 The triptych received the 2022 Marsh Award for Excellence in Public Sculpture.

+Influences

+From the outset, Ryan was keen to break out of the mould of British modernism as it was then taught by drawing on a wider range of female sculptors and artists of colour for inspiration.
+New Beacon Books was where Ryan went to find information about non-Western artists and artists of colour.
+Among her earliest influences was the German-born American sculptor Eva Hesse, whose work she saw first-hand in 1979, when the exhibition Eva Hesse: Sculpture was on at the Whitechapel Gallery.
+Around the same time, Ryan discovered the work of Louise Bourgeois and Alice Aycock at the Hayward Gallery.
+Another formative influence was Barbara Hepworth.